-The Central Processing Unit (CPU), often referred to as the "brain" of a computer, is a critical component of any computing device.
-It's responsible for executing instructions of a computer program by performing basic arithmetic, logical, control, and input/output (I/O) operations.
+The Central Processing Unit (CPU), often referred to as the “brain” of a computer, is a critical component of any computing device.
+It’s responsible for executing instructions of a computer program by performing basic arithmetic, logical, control, and input/output (I/O) operations.
+Clock speed, measured in hertz (Hz), is crucial in determining CPU performance as it affects how quickly a processor can execute instructions.
 In the context of cybersecurity, understanding the CPU is essential as it can be a target for various types of attacks, including malware and hardware-based attacks.

 As the hub of any computer, the CPU plays a pivotal role in determining the system’s speed, power, and functionality.
 Its design and capabilities are a key factor in the overall performance and efficiency of a computer system.
 This article will delve into the intricacies of the CPU, its role in cybersecurity, and how it can be protected against potential threats.